 Everyone who attended would come home with a huge full plate of cookies.
+I bring some of my Best Gluten Free Christmas Cookies.
 I loved this.
 Cookie exchanges are the best way to get so many different types of cookies without having to make so many varieties yourself.
-And the time with friends?
+And time with friends?

 One thing I discovered baking gluten free is you have to be really careful with your gluten free flour blend.
 Some work and some just don't in certain recipes.
 It is like a chemistry experiment every time you bake.